 Bureaucracy is alive and well through-out Asia.
-In tiny, overcrowded Hongkong, one finds a microcosm of the problems facing bureaucracies elsewhere, with an important variation: most of the top positions are filled by gweilos (foreigners).
-But even leaving aside the anachronistic colonial appearance of the top rungs, the structure of Hongkong's civil service shows increasing signs of strain largely because, as the late Legislative Councillor Dhun Ruttonjee described it in 1968, it was not planned but "just grew and grew" to meet practical requirements.
+In tiny, overcrowded Hongkong, one finds a microcosm of the problems facing bureaucracies else-where, with an important variation; most of the top positions are filled by swellos (foreigners).
+But even leaving gweilos (foreigners).
+But even leaving aside the anachronistic colonial appearance of the top rungs, the structure of Hongkong's civil service shows increasing signs of strain largely because, as the late Legislative Councillor Dhun as the late Legislative Councillor Dhun Ruttonjee described it in 1968, it was not planned but "just grew and grew" to meet practical requirements.

 At that time, there were about 80,000 public servants.
 By the end of this year, there will be around 141,000.
-The annual growth rate over the past 10 years was 5%: The creation of 8,000 new posts in each of the past two years was "certainly needed," according to Financial Secretary Sir Philip Haddon-Cave, but he added: "Increases of this order are rather worrying."
+The annual growth rate over the past 10.
+The annual growth rate over the past 10 years was 5%.
+The creation of 8,000 new posts in each of the past two years was "certainly needed," according to Financial Secretary Sir Philip Haddon-Cave, but he added: "Increases of this order are rather worrying."

 Departmental requests for more staff this year totalled more than 19,000.
-"In no circumstances could an increase of this magnitude be contemplated," Sir Philip said.
+"In this magnitude be contemplated," Sir Philip said.
 Instead, only another 7,714 posts are likely to be created, more than a third of which will be for the police (2,089) and immigration (813) - as a result of the influx of immigrants from China.

-But while the financial secretary recognises that not all requests for more staff can be met, he has made it easier for department heads to create new jobs and do away with the present protract-ed system which requires bids to be submitted through the finance branch, the establishment subcommittee and the finance committee.
+But while the financial secretary recognises that not all requests for more staff can be met, he has made it easier for department heads to create new jobs and do away with the present protracted system which requires bids to be submitted through the finance branch, the mitted through the finance branch, the establishment subcommittee and the finance committee.
 This procedure also applies when department heads are seeking reallocation of existing posts.
-Department heads already frustrated by the long wait for approval for more staff have thus not been inclined to check redundancy in their departments.
+Department heads already frustrated by the long wait for approval for more staff have thus not been inclined to check redundancy in their departments. dundancy in their departments.